 Reasons for doubt become clearer.
-It seems to the singer that a relationship with the God of the Christian religion can only be experienced after death – ‘a lifetime away’ – something so distant from his here and now.
+It seems to the protagonist that a relationship with the God of the Christian religion can only be experienced after death – ‘a lifetime away’ – something so distant from his here and now.
 This remoteness calls him to question the faith he was brought up with or even draws him towards other beliefs: ‘forbidden colours’.

-Of course, the title phrase of the song is appropriated from Yukio Mishima’s 1950’s novel of the same name.
+Of course, the title phrase of the song is appropriated from Yukio Mishima’s 1950s novel of the same name.
 It was among the literary references suggested by Sakamoto as Sylvian approached the task of putting words to the music.
 ‘I hadn’t seen the movie, and it was supposed to be related to the movie in some way, and he had mentioned some reference points for me in terms of literature.
 Some of it I was already familiar with.
-The title ‘Forbidden Colours’ came up as the title of a book by Mishima and it dealt with homosexual relationships and this idea of forbidden love.
-And so I ran with that..’
+The title ‘Forbidden Colours’ came up as the title of a book by Mishima and it dealt with homosexual relationships and the idea of forbidden love.
+And so I ran with that.’
 (DS, 2010)

 I love how the inner struggle is given straightforward expression: the reference to being ‘in the soil’ – as later in ‘Brilliant Trees’, rooted on earth rather than in heaven; ‘walking in circles’ as the physical manifestation of the whirring mind; calling everything into question in ‘doubting the very ground beneath me’; and the evident striving in ‘trying to show unquestioning faith in everything’.